 - 7.1.
-The internal audit plan included audits of core financial systems, other systems, annual audits, corporate reviews, follow up work and IT auditing.
-A detailed summary of the 2021/22 plan is included as Appendix 1 to this report. - 7.2.
-The internal audit section has completed the following level of planned work:
+The internal audit plan included audits of core financial systems, other systems, project reviews, annual audits, corporate reviews and follow up work.
+A detailed summary of the 2022/23 plan is included as Annex 1 to this report. - 7.2.
+The internal audit team has completed the following level of planned work:

 Category of Audit Status

 Financial Systems.
-Six audits completed.
+Four audits completed.

 Other Systems.
 Seven audits completed.

+Project Audits One audit completed.

 Annual Audits.
 Seven audits completed.

 Corporate Reviews.
 One audit completed.

 Follow Up.
 All reports monitored via Pentana Risk.